-Article 213 An expert is designated by the court in charge of the case, an authorized judge or a commissioned judge.
+Article 213 An expert is designated by the court in charge of the case or by an authorized or commissioned judge.

-(Challenge)
+(Challenging an Expert)

 - Article 214 (1) If there are circumstances in which an expert is involved that could prevent expert testimony from being given in good faith, a party may challenge the expert before the expert enters a statement about a matter involved in the expert testimony.
-The same applies if, after an expert enters a statement, any grounds for challenge occur or a party becomes aware of the existence of any grounds for challenge. - (2) A motion to challenge shall be filed with the court in charge of the case, an authorized judge or a commissioned judge. - (3) No appeal may be entered against a ruling finding grounds for challenge. - (4) An immediate appeal may be filed against a ruling finding no grounds for challenge.
+The same applies if, after an expert enters a statement, any grounds for challenge occur or a party becomes aware of the existence of any grounds for challenge. - (2) A motion to challenge must be filed with the court in charge of the case or with an authorized or commissioned judge. - (3) No appeal may be entered against a ruling finding grounds for challenge. - (4) An immediate appeal may be filed against a ruling finding no grounds for challenge.